Robert F. Kennedy once said, “Only those who dare to fail greatly can ever achieve greatly.”

 Ideally, marketing is omnichannel – reaching your target audience everywhere they go online.
 However, the realities of that goal are limited by your time and budget as a business owner.
 On average, people need to see your content in their feeds 10 times before it passes their subconscious barrier.
 Facebook, Instagram, newsletters, ads, blogs, funnels, websites … oh my!

 Take an honest look at what you are willing to do – and what you have the budget to outsource.
 Focus on the channels that excite you and avoid marketing FOMO.
 It’s better to have zero presence on a certain channel than to send people to a place that’s filled with crickets chirping.
+You can also outsource automotive HR support and experience their exceptional service.

 In the end, running a successful marketing campaign and growing your business online comes down to understanding 7 basic things: